- Abstract submissions close: 30 January 2023.

 - All accepted papers go to the conference committee who coordinate the peer review process with subject matter experts

-- AJEM makes final editorial decision
+- AJEM makes final editorial decision (if AJEM special issue being used)

 - The AJEM special edition will be published in full online (print ready PDF and HTML), with a select range of articles (8-10) being printed in a hard copy (limited print run available to purchase/subscribe).